luyuanfan/quic-network-simulator/README.md

 ## what does the docker file do

+**important** because we need to pull from the source code repo, remember to always run a `sudo docker compose build --no-cache` after making some changes to the source code so that the docker container also has up to date info.

 this framework runs a real quic client and a real quic server inside two separate docker containers. it forces the traffic to go through ns-3 which emulates our desired datacenter network conditions.